Keeping Children with Complex Health Needs Healthy in Schools

 Children with complex health needs have serious medical conditions and often rely on medical devices or people to help them with daily activities.
-The unique circumstances facing children with complex health needs require extra attention to maintain optimal health while attending school and thriving.
+The unique health risks these children face requires extra attention to maintain optimal health while attending school and thriving.

 This information was developed with funding from the National Institutes of Health and in partnership with the University of Wisconsin School of Medicine and Public Health, Healthy Kids Collaborative, Wisconsin Department of Public Instruction, Waisman Center ECEDD, and Family Voices of Wisconsin.
-Published July 2022.
+Published August 2023.

 This research was, in part, funded by the National Institutes of Health (NIH) Agreement No. 1 OT2 HD107558-01(award number OT2 HD107558).
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the NIH.